McWhirters: History

 The exterior facades of the 1930–1931 building were designed to replicate those of the 1912 and 1923 buildings, but internally the building reflected new trends in department store presentation.
 There were no partitions, each floor measuring about 300 by 200 ft, with supporting concrete pillars masked by stained wood cabinets.
 Large twin-elevators were installed and the pneumatic tube system was extended.
 On the ground level three separate "lock-up" shops fronted Brunswick Street, for businesses which traded after normal (5.30pm closing) store hours.

-In 1955 the Myer Emporium took over the McWhirters company and eventually renamed the store Myer, operating until 1988 by which time both its rival department stores, T C Beirne (now David Jones) and Waltons, had already closed down.
-Myer then concentrated its inner-city business in its Queen Street store (the former Allan & Stark Building) in the Brisbane CBD.
+In 1955 the Myer took over the McWhirters company and eventually renamed the store Myer, operating until 1988 by which time both its rival department stores, TC Beirne (now David Jones) and Waltons, had already closed down.
+Myer then concentrated its inner-city business in its Queen Street store (the former Allan & Stark Building) in the Brisbane central business district.
 Fortitude Valley had become much less desirable as a shopping district, due to the declining reputation and quality of the suburb that had begun as far back as the 1970s.
 Other factors were an increasing dependency on the motor car, and strong competition from suburban shopping centres such as Westfield Chermside.

 In 1989 the property was redeveloped as McWhirters Marketplace, entailing extensive internal refurbishment.

 In 1997, it was altered to include apartments on the upper levels.